 Limiting the Scope of a Lawyer’s Representation

 Under the Louisiana Rules of Professional Conduct, a lawyer “may limit the scope of the representation” if the client consents.
 See La.
-Rules of Professional Conduct Rule 1.2(c) (2004); Restatement (Third) of the Law Governing Lawyers § 19(1) (2000).
+Rules of Prof’l Conduct r.
+1.2(c) (2004); Restatement (Third) of the Law Governing Lawyers § 19(1) (2000).
 For example, a lawyer who represents an employee injured on the job may agree to handle a products-liability case against the manufacturer of the machine that caused the injury, but decline to handle the worker’s compensation matter against the client’s employer.
 Or, a family lawyer who represents a divorcing spouse may agree to handle a community property partition, but decline to handle a custody dispute.

 In the matter of In re Zuber, 101 So.
 3d 29 (La.
 2012), the Louisiana Supreme Court considered this rule in the context of an insurance-defense lawyer who agreed to represent the insured—a physician in a medical malpractice case—but who limited the scope of his representation by taking settlement direction only from the insurance company (in accordance with the plain language of the insured’s contract of insurance).
 Under these circumstances, the court suggested the following:

 A prudent lawyer hired by an insurer to defend an insured will communicate with the insured concerning the limits of the representation at the earliest practicable time.
 For example, basic information concerning the nature of the representation and the insurer’s right to control the defense and settlement under the insurance contract reasonably could be incorporated as part of any routine notice to the insured that the lawyer has been retained by the insurer to represent him.